Tax Offsets: What They Are and How to Avoid One

 What to Do If You Receive a Notice

-The notice you receive will also include contact information for the agency to whom you owe the debt.
-You have a right to dispute it, but don’t bother calling TOP or the IRS.
-The IRS says that you should take the matter up directly with the agency that submitted your debt and try to work something out with them.
+The notice you receive will also include contact information for the agency to whom you owe the money.
+You have a right to dispute it, but don’t bother calling TOP or the IRS to do so.
+The IRS says you should take the matter up directly with the agency that submitted your debt and try to work something out with them.

-The IRS doesn’t have the authority or the necessary information at its disposal to help you.
-Remember, it doesn’t actually pay taxpayers their refunds—the BFS does that.
-And TOP can’t pull the plug on an offset without the consent of the lending agency in question, even if you can prove that you’ve already paid the debt.
-You have no choice but to work it all out with the agency/creditor.
+The IRS doesn’t have the authority or the necessary information at its disposal to help you, and it doesn’t actually pay taxpayers their refunds—the BFS does that.
+And TOP can’t pull the plug on an offset without the consent of the agency who placed it, even if you can prove that you’ve already paid the debt.
+You have no choice but to work it all out with the agency that imposed the offset.

 Otherwise, you can pay off the debt in question, but you only have 60 days to do so after you receive the notice.
 Go to pay.gov/paygov/paymydebt, call 888-826-3127, or send payment with proof that you made it to the Department of the Treasury at P.O.
 Box 979101, St. Louis, MO 63197-9000.